 As the patent tells us, this is its purpose:

-In the techniques described in this document, the context of a computing device, such as a mobile telephone (e.g., smartphone, or app phone) is taken into consideration in order to disambiguate ambiguous user inputs.
-Ambiguous user input is input that, in the absence of relevant disambiguating information, would be interpreted by the computing device or for the computing device (e.g., by a server system with which the computing device is in electronic communication) as corresponding to more than one query or command.
-The ambiguous input may be particularly common for spoken input, in part because of the presence of homophones, and in part because a speech-to-text processor may have difficulty differentiating words that are pronounced differently but sound similar to each other.
+In the techniques described in this document, the context of a computing device, such as a mobile telephone (e.g., smartphone, or app phone) is taken into consideration to disambiguate ambiguous user inputs.
+Ambiguous user input is the input that, in the absence of relevant disambiguating information, would be interpreted by the computing device or for the computing device (e.g., by a server system with which the computing device is in electronic communication) as corresponding to more than one query or command.
+The ambiguous input may be particularly common for spoken input, in part because of the presence of homophones, and in part, because a speech-to-text processor may have difficulty differentiating words that are pronounced differently but sound similar to each other.
 For example, if a user says “search for sail/sale info” to a mobile computing device, this voice input can be ambiguous as it may correspond to the command “search for sail info” (e.g., information regarding a sail for a sailboat) or to the command “search for sale info” (information regarding a sale of goods).
 A device might even determine that the input was “search for sell info,” because “sell” and “sale” sound alike, particularly in certain dialects.